Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/uninstall_sp_ibmi.md

 ---

-    title: Uninstall a service pack or patch
+    title: "Uninstall a service pack or patch"
-    linkTitle: Uninstall a service pack or patch
+    linkTitle: "Uninstall a service pack or patch"
     weight: 220

----
-## Uninstall a service pack
+---## Uninstall a service pack

-When you apply a service pack, a backup of your previous version is saved in a SAVF object (named, for example, SPXSAV).
-This SAVF is located in your production library.
+When you apply a service pack, a backup of your previous version is saved in a SAVF object (named, for example, SPXSAV), which is in your production library.
 You can use the UNINSTALL command, delivered in the program library, to uninstall a service pack and roll back to the previous version.

 Follow these steps to uninstall a service pack: